Posted by: Scribble | 26/01/2026

 The early works largely had to be redone, and the onerous little Blackwatch Beetle which bores holes into her precious body of wood, have stayed aboard down all these long years in the very bowels of Victory.
 Fumigation was carried out in the fifties, right through to the 1980’s but the beetle held tight within Victory’s timbers.

 As time has passed new scientific and technological advances have made significant strides.
 1995 brought the ‘Silbert Drill’.
-A diameter of only 2mm and capable of drilling 14” down could assess the timbers’ density and Blackwatch damage without causing harm.
-Further advances led to gaining the Blackwatch genome, allowing more accurate pest control of this damaging little critter.
+A diameter of only 2mm and capable of drilling 14” down could assess the timbers’ density and Blackwatch damage without causing further harm.
+Other advances led to gaining the Blackwatch genome, allowing more accurate pest control of this damaging little critter.

 HMS Victory still lies as she has done all these long years, at her birth; No2 dock at Portsmouth.
 Works finally completed in 2005 in time to celebrate 200 years since that never forgotten great Battle of Trafalgar, won by our most revered Sea Lord, Admiral Horatio Nelson.
 Incredibly, she remains a commissioned ship with crew, in our Royal Navy to this day.

-Unlike the first modest centenary celebrations of 1905 at which time an entente cordiale between the English and French had established us as wary allies whom we didn’t like to offend, 100 years on held no such limitations.
+Unlike the first modest centenary celebrations of 1905 at which time an ‘entente cordiale’ between the English and French had established us as wary allies whom we didn’t like to offend, 100 years on held no such limitations.
 Perhaps we no longer cared about French sensibilities.
 Trafalgar 200 saw four months of celebrations including an international Fleet Review of more than 150 vessels from around the world, and we finally did justice to this much loved ship and her remarkable part played in our long history.

-Amongst those celebrating this special occasion, must have been the Ghosts of all those generations of dedicated, inspiring people, long dead now but who made it all possible to save HMS Victory for future generations they will never know.
+Amongst those celebrating this special occasion, must have been the Ghosts of all those generations of dedicated, inspiring people, some long dead now but who made it all possible to save HMS Victory for future generations they will never know.
 I’m sure they proudly wished her God Speed as they looked down from above.
 A job well done by so many over two centuries.

 God bless them.